melaniebrgr/learning-computer-science/04-rust/01-introduction-variables-types.md

 # Introduction

+Rust is a programming language developed by Mozilla Research.
+It was first released in 2012.
+Rust offers safety guarantees and low-level control over performance with high-level language ergonomics and without having a garbage collector or runtime.
+Rust is a compiled language, that is rust programs are compiled to binary executables that run natively on machines.
+JavaScript by contrast

-Rust is a statically typed, curly-braces language with semicolons, C++ style comments and a main function.
+Rust is a statically typed, curly-braces language with semicolons, and a main function.
 (Static types are when types known at compile time, while dynamic types are only known at run time.)
 Rust is strongly typed in order to make it harder to write incorrect programs.